-You must have your bachelor’s degree by July 1, 2013.
-We accept people with advanced degrees (Master’s only, no PhDs), especially for non-teaching posts.
-However, PiA’s fellowships are geared toward recent college graduates.
+You must have your bachelor’s degree by July 1, 2017.
+We do accept candidates with master’s degrees (no professional degrees), especially for non-teaching posts.
+However, PiA fellowships are geared toward recent college graduates.
 People with many years of teaching or other experience should consider other programs.

-Applicant numbers vary from year to year, but there have consistently been three or more strong applicants per opening.
+Applicant numbers vary from year to year, but there have consistently been four or more strong applicants per opening.
 Candidates who have clearly defined goals yet demonstrate flexibility regarding placement have better chances.